ROLES IN FINANCIAL ADVICE

 OFFICE/PRACTICE MANAGER

 An office/practice manager is responsible for overseeing the day-to-day operations of a financial planning practice, ensuring that everything runs smoothly and efficiently.
-This varies, however, often includes administrative tasks, project management, HR tasks and facility management.
+This varies, however, and often includes administrative tasks, project management, HR tasks and facility management.

 Degree qualified (Business)